ryanwebs/portfolio/_projects/3_leverless-1.md

 I made this controller as something of a cross between fun design challenge, and an art project.

 Leverless arcade controllers that opt for directional buttons over a joystick allow for greater precision when performing a quick series of directional inputs.
-This can significantly reduce user error in fighting games, where slight variability in a joystick’s angle sometimes leads to unintention X-input readouts that are inconsistent with user intent.
+This can significantly reduce user error in fighting games, where slight variability in a joystick’s angle sometimes leads to unintentional X-input readouts that are inconsistent with user intent.
 Basically, this means you're gonna drop your combos if you're trash.

 ## Design